 - +45 days

 - AND 90% confidence using our favorite split test calculator

 - 2 out of 3 of these:

 And when we do something that results in a statistically relevant positive result--we start the process all over again, and try to beat our newly set best mark (which we keep highlighted in green).

 It can be labor intensive.
 But the end result is that we have more understanding and more control over the outcomes in our client’s accounts.
 We’re not just guessing.

-By month three we usually have a solid understanding of variances in conversion rate by traffic source and we’ve done some good conversion rate optimization in Adwords and our other digital marketing channels.
+By now we usually have a solid understanding of variances in conversion rate by traffic source and we’ve done some good conversion rate optimization in Google Ads and our other digital marketing channels.